kenkaijie/multirepo-main/README.md

 # multirepo-main
-The main repo in a multirepo setup
+The main repo in a multirepo setup.